designsecurity/progpilot/doc/DEV.md

 ## Dependencies

-This project would not have been possible without theses dependencies :
+This project would not have been possible without these dependencies :

 - ircmaxell/php-cfg
 - nikic/php-parser

 ## Tests

-We are using [PHP Vulnerability test suite](https://github.com/stivalet/PHP-Vulnerability-test-suite) for testing our tool.
+We are using more than 2400 tests cases from [PHP Vulnerability test suite](https://github.com/stivalet/PHP-Vulnerability-test-suite) for testing our tool.

 ## License